Database Concepts#

 A first-order limitation this imposes on MsPASS is that it means that normal behavior should be that there is a one-to-one mapping of a single source document to a given wf document as defined by the source_id key.
 Note MongoDB is flexible enough that it would be possible to support multiple event location estimates for each wf document but that is not a feature we have elected to support.
 As noted other places we consider the catalog preparation problem a solved problem with multiple solutions.

 A final point about source is that we emphasize normalizing source by defining source_id values in wf collections should always be thought of as an (optional) preprocessing step.
 If your workflow requires source information, you must complete the association of records in source to wf_Seismogram and/or wf_TimeSeries documents before your primary processing.
-Any entries not associated will be dropped.
+Any entries not associated will be likely be dropped.

-history_object and history_global
+history_object and history_global#

 An important requirement to create a reproducible result from data is a mechanism to create a full history that can be used to recreate a workflow.
 The same mechanism provides a way for you to know the sequence of processing algorithms that have been applied with what tunable parameters to produce results stored in the database.
 The history collections stores this information.
 Most users should never need to interact directly with this collection so we defer any details of how these are stored and managed to the reference manual.
 The assumption you as a reader need to understand is that the default behavior of all MsPASS modules is to not preserve history.
 The idea is that when you need to retain that information you would rerun the workflow with history saving enabled for each processing step.
 Examples where this might be needed are preparing a final dataset to link to a publication or as an archive you expect to need to work with at a later date.